thatblindgeye/BarThresholds/README.md

 - **All tokens**: The threshold will affect every token.
 - **Except selected tokens**: The threshold will affect all tokens except ones that are selected when the threshold is created.
 - **Only selected tokens**: The threshold will affect only the tokens that are selected when the threshold is created.
-- **GM Tokens**: The threshold will affect only tokens controlled by the GM.
-This includes tokens that do not have any players listed in the "Can Be Edited & Controlled By" field.
+- **GM tokens**: The threshold will affect only tokens controlled by the GM.
+This includes tokens that do not have any players listed in the "Can Be Edited & Controlled By" field or tokens not linked to a character sheet.
-- **Player Tokens**: The threshold will affect only tokens controlled by at least one non-GM player, or by "all players".
+- **Player tokens**: The threshold will affect only tokens controlled by at least one non-GM player, or by "all players".

 When choosing the "Only selected tokens" or "Except selected tokens" option, the selected tokens' names are stored in the threshold data.
 These names are used to check whether a token is a valid target when the threshold runs.